CloudChi/FX-Framework/Summaries_Goals.md

     - Comments can be added to fields, scripts, custom functions and calculations, but cannot be extracted as documentation
     - Comments are not directly linked to code, so they can get out of sync unless manually maintained
   - Code searching / treeview
-    - FileMaker *IDE* does not support searching for code elements across codebase, nor suport treeview branching
+    - FileMaker *IDE* does not support searching for code elements across codebase, nor support treeview branching
   - Unit testing
-    -

-##### Limited error handling
-  - Most FileMaker scripting practices do not support capturing all errors, maintaining the error state long enough to pass up to calling script
-- FileMaker can use JSON for parameters and results, which supports variable data types, but has no native way of converting these JSON variable types to

-##### FileMaker data types
-- FileMaker has no native method for documenting scripts
-  - If there is documentation, there is no way of knowing if it is up-to-date
-  - There is no way to access it without having access to read a script (unlike a "man" call to a UNIX funtion)
-- FileMaker has no native method for searching through existing code for every place a certain layout or script is called
-- FileMaker has no methodology for Unit Testing, so refactored code cannot easily be tested
+    - Native Unit Testing functions or methodologies are not present in FileMaker and have to be built and maintained separately

 ## Goals